Working Hours and Overtime in Bahrain

 Maximum Working Hours In Bahrain

-Under Bahraini labour law, the general limit for adult employees is 8 hours per day and 48 hours per week, spread over a maximum of 6 working days.
-During the month of Ramadan, Muslim employees benefit from reduced hours – typically 6 hours per day and 36 hours per week – without any reduction in pay.
-Working time must be recorded accurately, and employers should structure schedules so that employees do not exceed these statutory limits except under clearly defined overtime arrangements.
+Under Bahraini labour law, the normal maximum working time for adult employees is 8 hours per day and 48 hours per week, excluding unpaid meal breaks.
+During the month of Ramadan, Muslim employees are limited to 6 hours per day and 36 hours per week, so you must adjust schedules accordingly.
+You may not structure standard rosters that systematically exceed these limits and then rely on overtime to compensate.

 Industry-Specific Exceptions